Co-President: Robert Gitten

 Alumni Chair: Megan Avery

-Megan is a junior undergraduate student studying Space Sciences and Engineering.
+Megan is a senior undergraduate student studying Space Sciences and Engineering.
 She joined SEDS at UM as their Alumni chair in her sophomore year and works to keep SEDS alumni involved in the organization as well as the chapter’s current members.
 Megan also currently plays Euphonium in the Michigan Marching Band, and assists with research in UM’s Climate and Space Sciences and Engineering department.

 Webmaster: Cindy Zhou